landro/TesTcl/README.md

 - Bringing servers up and down to test fallback scenarios can be quite tedious
 - **Manual** verification steps are prone to error
 - **Manual** testing takes a lot of time
-- Development roundtrip-time is forever, since deployment to BigIP sometimes can take several minutes
+- Development roundtrip-time is forever, since deployment to BIG-IP sometimes can take several minutes

 Clearly, **manual** testing is not the way forward!